jcgr11/data_pre-processing/README.md

 # verbose-octo-couscous
-## Collection of python scripts created for MBA projects and personal development.
+## Collection of python scripts created for MBA and personal development.

 ### References: